 - 1. Verify that the external power source is a 3 wire grounded system with amperage and voltage ratings compatible with the boat's AC system ratings. - 2.
 Be sure there is sufficient cable length to allow for normal movement between the boat and the dock. - 3.
-Turn all AC panel switches (including the distribution switch) to the "off" position. - 4.
-Turn the shore power breaker under the aft starboard gunwale to the "off" position. - 5.
+Turn all AC panel switches to the "off" position. - 4.
+Turn the shore power breaker under the aft port gunwale to the "off" position. - 5.
 Turn the breaker at the dock outlet to the "off" position. - 6.
 Connect the shore power cable at the boat inlet first. - 7.
-Connect the shore power cable at the dock outlet and turn the dock outlet breaker to the "on" position.

-- 8. Turn the shore power breaker under the aft starboard gunwale to the "on" position.
+Connect the shore power cable at the dock outlet and turn the dock outlet breaker to the "on" position. - 8.
+Turn the shore power breaker under the aft port gunwale to the "on" position.
 Note: Test circuit breaker monthly by pressing the test button and then resetting. - 9.
-Turn the "Shore" switch, if equipped, and the "AC Main" switch on the AC panel to the "on" position.
+Turn the "AC Main" switch on the AC panel to the "on" position.